S0ngBird/cookie-creature-chrome/README.md

 3. Manage your extensions by going [here](chrome://extensions/)
 4. Enable developer mode by turning on the slider in the very top-right corner of the window
 5. From the new menu options in the top-left of the window, select "Load unpacked"
-6. With the file chooser, single-click the folder that contains the unzipped source code that you downloaded in step 1.
+6. Single-click the folder that contains the unzipped source code that you downloaded in step 1.

 The extension should now be installed!